BaoSir529/VERA/README.md

 ## 💡 Abstract

-Multimodal Aspect-Based Sentiment Analysis (MABSA) aims to perform fine-grained sentiment inference by integrating textual and visual information from social media, and has become an important research direction in affective computing.
-However, existing methods remain limited in addressing two core challenges: modal heterogeneity and weak image–text correlation.
-On the one hand, text and images differ substantially in how sentiment is expressed, making it difficult for conventional cross-modal fusion strategies to effectively capture complementary affective cues.
-On the other hand, images and texts in social media often exhibit weak semantic correlation or even emotional divergence.
-Introducing visual information without discrimination can easily introduce noise and interfere with accurate sentiment attribution.
-To tackle these challenges, we proposes a Cognitive Reasoning and Arbitration framework (CoRA), which enhances robustness and interpretability through explicit evidence construction and visual information regulation.
-Specifically, we design a Cognitive Reasoning agent (CR) to bridge heterogeneous modal expressions.
-This agent leverages multimodal large language models to transform visual signals into linguistic cognitive evidence.
-The evidence is further decoupled into context-agnostic content-aware knowledge and context-dependent sentiment-aware knowledge.
-This design provides semantically aligned cross-modal representations for sentiment analysis.
-To enable selective integration of visual information, we introduce a Visual Arbitration module (VA).
-This module distills the image-text understanding capability of multimodal large language models to learn sample-level affective consistency.
-It generates dynamic arbitration coefficients to regulate the contribution of visual evidence, thereby effectively suppressing weakly related or noisy visual inputs.
-Experimental results on the Twitter2015 and Twitter2017 datasets demonstrate that the proposed method achieves significant improvements over baseline models.
-In addition, feature-level visualization further elucidates the model's decision mechanisms in multimodal sentiment reasoning, enhancing the interpretability of the proposed approach.
+Multimodal Aspect-Based Sentiment Analysis (MABSA) aims to perform fine-grained sentiment inference from social media posts containing both text and images.
+In social media scenarios, images mainly reflect the overall topic of a post, but may provide limited or unreliable evidence for aspect-level sentiment.
+This challenge is further complicated by the fact that visual and textual modalities express sentiment in different ways, making multimodal features harder to exploit effectively at the aspect level.
+To address these combined challenges, we propose the Visual Evidence Reliability-Aware model (VERA), which improves multimodal sentiment reasoning through explicit visual evidence construction and reliability-aware visual regulation.
+Specifically, VERA first leverages multimodal large language models to convert visual inputs into explicit textual evidence, making visual cues more accessible for downstream sentiment inference.
+It then adaptively regulates the visual contribution according to the reliability of the generated evidence for the target aspect.
+In this way, VERA reduces interference from images that are only weakly associated with the target or provide unreliable sentiment cues.
+Experimental results on benchmark datasets show that our model outperforms strong baselines, while visualizations confirm its ability to establish reliable and interpretable semantic anchors.

 ## 📦 Dataset